skip to Main Content

 Guidelines:

-Avoid the use of comic, anime, or cartoon characters.
-Original characters/artwork only.
-Some of the qualities we’re looking for include: strong drawing skills, literacy of graphics programs like Photoshop, the ability to tell a story through a sequence of images, originality, and creativity.
-SCA is looking for storytellers and artists, not just technicians.
+Avoid the use of comic, anime, or preexisting cartoon characters.
+Original characters and artwork only.
+Desired qualities include: strong drawing skills, familiarity with graphics programs like Photoshop, and/or the ability to tell a story through a sequence of images.
+Applicants to the Animation track are not expected to be polished technicians.
+SCA is looking for storytellers and creative collaborators.
+Students are encouraged to select submissions that represent their creative sensibility and originality.

 Digital Cinema